slash827/Data-Science-Workshop/README.md

 # Asteroid Diameter Prediction 🌌
+**Authors**: Gilad Battat, Emanuel Shakrov, Sariel Tutay

 A machine learning project that predicts asteroid diameters using orbital and physical characteristics data from NASA's Jet Propulsion Laboratory.
+This project was part of an Academic workshop in Data Science at Bar Ilan University.

 ## 🚀 About